 Please be aware we will alter these plans as necessary.
 We will reach out via phone to discuss alternate means for care.
 Many facilities have modified their visitation policies and we are obligated to honor their restrictions.
 If you have a specific need, please call 919.828.0890.

 Patients are allowed two visitors per 24-hour period.
+This means the same two people in 24 hours.
+They may come and go during the 24-hour period, but they cannot switch out for two different people.
 We will continue to monitor and update patient families as patient status changes.

 All visits by friends, students, patient volunteers, and non-essential staff have been suspended for the time being.
 If there is a specific need, please call 919.828.8514.